 DO YOU HARBOUR A SECRET BELIEF that a lot of Handel would sound great when sung like a pub tune?
 Do you think the church choir would be more fun if you could play along on your fiddle?
 If so, come and join us!
 Find out what the English were doing while we were evolving the Shape Note tradition, and hear what Thomas Hardy’s characters, or Jane Austen and her preacher father, heard on a Sunday morning!

 FOR THE FIRST TIME in America, a group has been formed to sing and play the anthems, psalm-tunes, and hymns of the West Gallery tradition.
 Bruce Randall, a leading authority on Early New England music and a member of Britain’s West Gallery Music Association, leads monthly workshops in the Boston area.
-Now in their twentieth year, these meetings are open to all interested singers and melody-instrument players.
+Now in their twenty-first year, these meetings are open to all interested singers and melody-instrument players.

 WEST GALLERY MUSIC is traditional sacred music from English village churches of the 18th and early 19th centuries.
 As an attempt to introduce church music into rural areas, choirs were formed from the local residents; village instrumentalists were also recruited as a means of assisting the singers.
 The mixed ensemble of singers and players usually performed from a gallery at the west (rear) end of the church, so this music is now known as West Gallery music.